 Kate Swaine BA Hons Dip ION FdSc mBANT

-My interest in nutritional therapy as a powerful tool for healing and managing health conditions began when my mother was suffering the late stages of cancer 15 years ago and we were recommended the Penny Brohn Cancer Care Centre in Bristol.
+My interest in nutritional therapy as a powerful tool for improving and managing health conditions began when my mother was suffering the late stages of cancer in 1998 and we were recommended the Penny Brohn Cancer Care Centre in Bristol.
 We got lots of nutrition advice, recipes and practical meal ideas.
-Although mum wasn’t doing the cooking at that stage, it was hugely empowering for her to partake in the decision making of what foods to eat and drink to best support her health.
-It triggered a huge interest in nutritional therapy for me, but not one that I realised in my early 20s would end up as a career change!
+Although my mother wasn’t doing the cooking at that stage, it was empowering for her to partake in the decision making of what foods to eat and drink to best support her health.
+It triggered a huge interest in nutrition for me, but not one that I realised would end up as a career change!

 A few years later I had my own health problems.
 They weren’t life-threatening but involved a lot of physical pain and mental anguish.
 I was offered pain management therapy and medication to dull the pain, but was also likely to dull me.
 I didn’t want that.
 Ironically, I was at the beginning of my 3rd year of nutritional therapy studies and so decided to research my condition myself and get myself better.
 I carried out certain functional tests, worked on imbalances, changed my lifestyle and reaped the rewards.

 Although it wasn’t particularly welcome at the time, I am grateful for the experience as it’s given me a level of understanding of chronic, undiagnosed health issues and the frustration they can bring

 I’m a former club swimmer and runner and have personally experienced how nutrition can make a big difference to performance and well-being.

 I’m now a keen open water swimmer.
 In 2018 my big challenge will be to swim Lake Windermere, a distance of 11 miles (or 17.6kms).
 I’ll also be doing a few other distances from 5 to 11 kms.